 Compare microwave oven brands in New Zealand at Canstar Blue.
-Anko, LG, Samsung, Sharp, Breville, Panasonic and Living & Co were compared on Overall Satisfaction, Value for Money, Performance, Ease of Use, Design and Features & Functionality.
+Breville, Panasonic, LG, Samsung, Anko, Living & Co and Sharp were compared on Overall Satisfaction, Ease of Use, Design, Features & Functionality, Performance and Value for Money.

 See our Ratings Methodology.

 Our review compares microwave oven brands on customer satisfaction, so you can discover what other Kiwis think about our compared microwave oven brands before you go ahead and purchase a new appliance.
-Think of it like asking hundreds of your closest mates which microwave ovens they think are best!
+Think of it like asking hundreds of your closest friends and family which microwave ovens they think are best!

 Respondents rate their satisfaction with their microwave oven brands from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria: